 “We observed positive, kind and caring interactions between staff and patients.
 Care was person centred and recovery orientated.”

 At the North London Clinic we offer ‘rapid response admissions’ within eight hours.
 Our extensive facilities give patients every opportunity to retain and learn skills which will help them recover and reintegrate into the community when it is appropriate for their care.
 We strive to support links for patients with their family and friends and to give them as much information about their choices.
 Please read our information guides for patients, family and friends in our Downloadable Information section of the website.

-Medium Secure service and adjoining locked rehabilitation wing for men with mental disorder
+Medium and Low Secure services and adjoining locked rehabilitation wing for men with mental disorder

 Men only with mental illness and/or personality disorder

 To arrange a Skype or Video Call please contact Melvina Davies on 020 8956 1234

 Kim joined Partnerships in Care as Regional Executive Director in July 2009.
 Kim qualified as an RMN in 1989 and worked for the early part of her career in mental health services in Plymouth.